 Commercial development can have positive impacts on all community members when coordinated with other land uses and destinations and when organized around community priorities.
 Well-coordinated commercial development can improve access to everyday destinations for people with limited mobility, including people with disabilities, older adults, and families with small children.

 Maintaining affordability and access is a top priority to ensure that all community members share the benefits of commercial developments, regardless of income level.
-To further amplify benefits for all, practitioners can encourage developers to integrate components that enhance quality of life for residents, such as workforce development investments, as part of new commercial projects.
+To further amplify benefits for all, practitioners can encourage developers to integrate components that enhance the quality of life for residents, such as workforce development investments, as part of new commercial projects.

 Connection to Small and Rural Towns